TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Methods

-\textbf{TensorRL (fixed TN-init)} In the second method, illustrated in Fig.~\ref{fig:TensorRL_variants}(b), we don't feed the warm-start quantum circuit to the RL-state, but rather use it as a fixed initial statevector for following computations.
-This means that the binary encoding of the current RL-state does not contain information about the MPS state, which is indeed used here as a fixed warm-start from the RL-agent.
+\textbf{TensorRL (fixed TN-init)} In the second method, illustrated in Fig.~\ref{fig:TensorRL_variants}(b), we do not feed the warm-start circuit to the RL-state, but rather use it as a fixed initial statevector for the following computations.
+This means that the binary encoding of the current RL-state does not contain information about the MPS, which is used as a fixed warm-start from the agent.
 Consequently, this reduces the size of the binary encoding tensor from $(D_\text{MPS}+D)\times N \times (N + N_{1\text{-qubit}})$ to $ D\times N \times (N + N_{1\text{-qubit}})$.
-In section Sec.~\ref{sec:results} we show that this setting significantly reduces the computational time of each episode, and this is for the following reasons: (\textit{i}) due to the reduced size of the input tensor and number of steps, the quantum statevector simulation time reduces (see Appendix~\ref{appendix:cost_of_simulator}); (\textit{ii}) as the input tensor is an input to the neural network, reduced input size reduces the training time per step; and (\textit{iii}) since the warm-start circuit is non-trainable, the number of trainable parameters in the PQC is smaller, which in turn reduces the number of energy evaluations and the time taken by the classical optimizer.
+In section Sec.~\ref{sec:results} we show that this setting significantly reduces the computational time of each episode, and this happens for the following reasons: (\textit{i}) due to the reduced size of the input tensor and number of steps, the quantum statevector simulation time reduces (see Appendix~\ref{appendix:cost_of_simulator}); (\textit{ii}) as the RL-state size reduces the neural network receives a reduced input, which further improves the training time per step; and (\textit{iii}) since the warm-start circuit is non-trainable, the number of trainable parameters in the PQC is smaller, which in turn reduces the number of energy evaluations and the time taken by the classical optimizer. {A brief discussion of the implementation of TensorRL (fixed TN-init) in quantum hardware is provided in Appendix~\ref{appndx:realizing_tensorrl_qas_fixed}.}

-We additionally compare to \textbf{StructureRL}, a baseline where the RL agent is initialized with the warm-start circuit structure (parameters set to zero) and can add gates or modify all parameters, including those in the warm-start section; this isolates the effect of warm-starting versus fixed ansatz initialization.
+We additionally compare TensorRL techniques to \textbf{StructureRL}, a baseline where the RL-agent is initialized with the warm-start circuit structure (parameters set to zero) and can add gates or modify all parameters, including those in the warm-start section; this isolates the effect of warm-starting versus fixed ansatz initialization.
 Both \textit{TensorRL (fixed TN-init)} and \textit{TensorRL (trainable TN-init)} yield the most compact PQCs among QAS baselines.
 With sufficient training, \textit{StructureRL} matches the performance of \textit{TensorRL (trainable TN-init)}, as both share the same initial structure and ultimately optimize similar parameters.
 Notably, \textit{TensorRL (fixed TN-init)} accelerates episode execution, enabling efficient CPU-only training up to 8-qubit, reducing optimizer calls, and scaling RL-based QAS beyond 12-qubit, including noisy 8-qubit simulations.